RenaudLN/pydf-docs/docs/dict_field/dict_field.md

 .. admonition::Note
     :icon: fluent:info-16-regular
-    For 'accordion' and 'modal' renders, the label of the item will synchronise with the item's 'name' field if it exists.
+    For 'accordion' and 'modal' renders, the element title of synchronises with the item's 'name' field if it exists.

 .. exec::docs.dict_field.render_type
     :code: false